PankajKumar-11/AI-Resume-Screener/README.md

 Automated emails are sent via n8n:
 - **To HR Team**: Candidate summary with status and matched job
 - **To Candidate**: Personalized response based on selection status

+**Final User Feedback:**
+- Success message: "✅ Resume submitted successfully!
+You will be informed through mail.
+Thank you for applying!"
+- User knows exactly what to expect next
+- Professional confirmation improves trust and user experience

 ## 📁 Project Structure